run-llama/llama_index/docs/docs/understanding/agent/local_models.md

 The solution to the expression 20+(2*4) is 28.
 ```

+Check the [repo](https://github.com/run-llama/python-agents-tutorial/blob/main/2_local_agent.py) to see what this final code looks like.

 You can now continue the rest of the tutorial with a local model if you prefer.
 We'll keep using OpenAI as we move on to [adding RAG to your agent](./rag_agent.md).